jonathanw82/myfavoritetune/README.md

 Bug if the user clicks off the modal without pressing the close button the modal will disapear and the music will continue to play, if the same or another albuym was selected the model would add the track to the list having both albums track listings in one and the prviouse music playing. this was over come by clearing the modal not only on pressing the close button but also by clicking the album art the data within is cleard first then repopulated after.

-#### Nice to have

-Type ahead.
-I found they type a head function was not the best away to archive what i wanted my app to maybe in the future it would be a great addition.

-Image carousel.
-I wanted to incorporate an image carousel, as at this stage I felt it did not give the flexibility I required however this carousel created by, Basic 3D Carousel In Pure JavaScript author loveneet4 https://github.com/internwt/3d-slider would be a great addition to my future projects.

 ### Deployment: